Getting Started

 xearthlayer

+This defaults to the run command.
+You can also use xearthlayer run explicitly.
 Leave this terminal running while you fly in X-Plane.

 4. Launch X-Plane and fly!
 You should see satellite imagery streaming in as you move around.